 Just make sure to use a permanent marker* if you want to make sure the printing doesn’t come off.

-But having a folding one would be even better.
-It would take up so much less room in the shed!
+But having a folding one is even better.
+It takes up so much less room in the shed and it’s much lighter than your traditional wheelbarrow or metal cart.

 This one* has large 8″ wheels, can hold up to 150 pounds and folds down to 9″ in width.
 It’s even available in different colors…like pink!